Eluss/eluss.github.io/_posts/2017-3-18-story-of-redux.md

 ---
 layout: post
-title: A story of Redux
+title: Redux - How do I undrstand it?
 ---

 ![Header](/images/redux/header.jpg){: .center-image}